napudumaran/Learning-Documentation-and-Projects/notes/expanded/Create_User_With_Sudo.md

 We will then append our username to the wheel group

-usermod -aG wheel YourUsernameHere
+`usermod -aG wheel YourUsernameHere`

-Test with
+Test by logging into user profile

+`su - YourUsernameHere`

+and then running a sudo command like:

 `sudo echo "sudo works"`